whzd/thesis/notes/notes.md

 There are three ways to structure a sentence In PSL: subject-object-verb, subject-verb-object or object-subject-verb.
 The other parts used in Portuguese Language, like the propositions and the arthicles, are omitted when converted to PSL. (cite2) & (cite3)

-Some gramatical caracteristics of the Portuguese Sign Language are:
+Some grammatical characteristics of the Portuguese Sign Language are:

 * In most cases the prefix "women" is used to identify the female version of a being while the male version is identified by the lack of a prefix "male".